 Daria threw herself on her bed as soon as she reached her room and tried not to think about the attack.

-So of course that’s all she thought about.
+So, naturally, that’s all she thought about.

 The longer she waited, the more likely Quinn would escalate the situation with Synda and unwittingly bring it to a violent breaking point.
-Daria should have stayed at Drenlyn to keep an eye on things—that's what good older sisters did.
+Daria should have stayed at Drenlyn to keep an eye on things.
+That's what good older sisters did.
 But it hurt.
 She shivered and hugged herself, and it still hurt.

 Later in the afternoon, hearing Quinn’s footsteps coming up the stairs, Daria realized she still didn’t have a plan.